evaEko/zmk-config/README.md

 # Clear all bluetooth devices

-press and hold Z or X: press F1 then to pair with a device press and hold Z or X: press F2-F6 connect
+press and hold Z or X: press F12 (first key on the top left) or F11 (last key on the top right) then to pair with a device press and hold Z or X: press F2-F6 connect

-If all fails:
-press and hold Z or X and F12 to erase all profiles press and hold Z or X and F1 pair from device